ampproject/amphtml/spec/amp-shadow-doc.md

 - `shadowDoc.ampdoc.whenReady()` - returns a promise when the AMP document has been fully rendered.
 - `shadowDoc.setVisibilityState()` - changes the visibility state of the AMP document.
 - `shadowDoc.postMessage()` and `shadowDoc.onMessage()` - can be used to message with the AMP document.
-- `shadowDoc.close()` - closes the AMP document and frees the resources.
+- `shadowDoc.close()` - closes the AMP document, frees the resources, and returns a promise that resolves when cleanup is complete.
 - `shadowDoc.getState(expr)` - Get an `amp-bind` state from the AMP document using a JSON expression string, e.g. `foo.bar`
 - `shadowDoc.setState(state)` - Deep merge an object into the AMP document's global `amp-bind` state. `state` can be passed as either an `Object` or an expression string matching the syntax used by `amp-bind` in `on="AMP.setState()` attributes.